Fur0rem/StreamGraphAnalysis/README.md

 ...

 [EndOfStream]

 Any text before this line will be ignored, and can be used for comments or metadata

 ```

 All timestamps must be integers, which is why the scale is used to bring metrics back to the original scale.
 For example, if you have a stream with nodes present at 0.5, 1.5, ect...
 You can multiply all your timestamps by 2, and set the scale to 2, to have all your timestamps as integers, but have the metrics be correct according to the original scale.

-There are some example data files in the data/ directory.
+There are some example data files in the data/examples/ directory, which contains examples of the external format taken from the paper.

+You can also find a more detailed documentation of each format in the documentation for SGA_StreamGraph_from_internal_format_v_1_0_0 and SGA_StreamGraph_from_external_format_v_1_0_0.

 What it can do
 --------------